• Skip to main content

 This has little to do with Versailles, but Louis XVI and Marie Antoinette would have anything but a swift execution.
 They resided semi-peacefully in Tuileries Palace until June of 1791.

 It wasn’t until 1792 that the couple would face their doom after fleeing to Austria.
-Both died of the guillotine, Louis XVI in January and Marie Antoinette in October of 1792.
+Both died at the guillotine, Louis XVI in January and Marie Antoinette in October of 1792.

 Versailles Hours